jnozzi/cocoadev.com/markdown/CocoaOpenGl.md

 You also need to remember when you call glClear to use the GL_DEPTH_BUFFER_BIT as well as the standard GL_COLOR_BUFFER_BIT, otherwise you can get some of the strangest drawing bugs you will ever see in your life.

--- General/DaveFayram
+-- DaveFayram

 ----

 I've tried to write some opengl code but no luck.
 I guess it is all about that thing called z-buffer.
 Could someone please tell me what i am doing wrong?
-I am using this code with General/CustomGLView.
+I am using this code with CustomGLView.
 Here is my code:

-- (void)drawRect:(General/NSRect)frameRect {
+- (void)drawRect:(NSRect)frameRect {
 [oglContext setView:self];
 long opaque = NO;
-General/[[NSOpenGLContext currentContext] setValues:&opaque forParameter:General/NSOpenGLCPSurfaceOpacity];
+[[NSOpenGLContext currentContext] setValues:&opaque forParameter:NSOpenGLCPSurfaceOpacity];
-General/[[NSColor redColor] set];
+[[NSColor redColor] set];
-General/NSRectFill([self bounds]);
+NSRectFill([self bounds]);
-General/self window] setOpaque:NO];
+self window] setOpaque:NO];
 [[self window] setAlphaValue:.999f];
         float aspectRatio;
 //glClearDepth(-10.0);